RemyDeWolf/hello-app-datadog/README.md

-This simple example shows how to test Application Performance Monitoring (APM) for a simple docker container deployed to Kubernetes.
+This simple example shows how to test Datadog Application Performance Monitoring (APM) for a simple docker container deployed to Kubernetes.

 ## Build and run locally